nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Logic.java`](../src/main/java/seedu/geekeep/logic/Logic.java)

+The `Logic` component:

+* Parses the user command using each command's respective `Parser`.
+* Executes a `Command` object based on the command and user input.
+* Encapsulates the result, a feedback `string` in a `CommandResult` object.

+For example, the following is what happens when the API `execute("delete 1")` is called:

+1. `LogicManager` parses the user command using the  `Parser` class.
-1. `Logic` uses the `Parser` class to parse the user command.
+1. `Parser` subsequently uses `DeleteCommandParser` to parse the argument `1`.
-2. This results in a `Command` object which is executed by the `LogicManager`.
+1. This results in a `DeleteCommand` object which is returned to `LogicManager`.
+1. `LogicManager` executes the `DeleteCommand` object.
-3. The command execution can affect the `Model` (e.g. adding a task) and/or raise events.
+1. The command execution can affect the `Model` (e.g. adding a task) and/or raise events.
-4. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.
+1. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.

 Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")` API call.<br>